 Per Florida Statute 1006.51, Chipola College provides a Student Ombudsman for students to confidentially discuss complaints, concerns, or problems.
 The ombudsman will act as an impartial campus resource by providing a safe environment for a student to pursue either a non-academic or academic complaint/grievance.
-The Vice President of Student Affairs serves as the Student Ombudsman and may be contacted at 850-718-2209 or robertsi@chipola.edu.
+The Director of Student Services serves as the Student Ombudsman and may be contacted at 850-718-2209 or cauleym@chipola.edu.

-ISSUE FIRST CONTACT ISSUE FIRST CONTACT Academic/Instruction Supervising Dean Limited Access Adn nissionsAcademic Program Dean Admissions Application College Registrar Lost and Found Vice President Student Affairs Advising Vice President Student Affairs New Student Orient ationVice President Student Affairs Athletics Coach Not on Class Roster College Registrar Bachelor's Degree Academic Program Dean Parking Ticket Colle egeDirector of Operations Bookstore Bookstore Manager Refund Requests Vice President Student Affairs Cashier Comptroller Registration College Registrar Class Availability Academic Program Dean Security Director of Operations Discrimination Student Financial A ccountsComptroller Between students Vice President Student Affairs Student Activities College Student Of student by employee Vice President Student Affairs Activities Coordinator Entry Testing College Testing Center Coordinator Students with Disab ilitiesCollege Disability Services Financial Aid College Director of Financial Aid Transcripts College Registrar Florida Residency College Registrar Veterans VA Advisor Graduation College Registrar Please Note: A All complaints of harassment of a student by Harassment between students Vice President Student Affairs an employee must be e forwarded to the Associate Vice President of Harassment of student Human Resources & Equity Officer.
-These complaints may or may by employee Vice President Student Affairs not be presented in v writing, as the Office of Human Resources will Inappropriate Use of Grant Fu ands formally document a all such complaints. • y USDOL Hotline, 1-800-347-3756 International Admissions Vice President Student Affairs Library College Vice President of Instructional Aff airs
+ISSUE FIRST CONTACT ISSUE FIRST CONTACT Academic/Instruction Supervising Dean International Admissions Director of Enrollment Services Admissions Application College Registrar Library College Director of Learning Resources Advising Director of Student Services Limited Access Admissions Academic Program Dean Athletics Coach Lost and Found Director of Student Services Bachelor's Degree Academic Program Dean New Student Orientation Director of Student Services Bookstore Bookstore Manager Not on Class Roster College Registrar Cashier Comptroller Parking Ticket Appeals Coordinator of Student Activities Class Availability Academic Program Dean Refund Requests Director of Enrollment Services Discrimination Registration College Registrar Between students Director of Student Services Security Director of Student Services Of student by employee Associate Vice President of Student Financial Accounts Comptroller Human Resources Student Activities College Student Entry Testing College Testing Center Coordinator Activities Coordinator Financial Aid College Director of Financial Aid Students with Disabilities College Disability Services Florida Residency College Registrar Transcripts College Registrar Graduation College Registrar Veterans VA Advisor Harassment between students Director of Student Services Please Note: All compla aints of harassment of a student by Harassment of student an employee must be forwarde ed to the Associate Vice President of by employee Director of Student Services Human Resources & Equity O fficer.
+These complaints may or may Inappropriate Use of Grant Fur not be presented in writing, as the Office of Human Resources will From Any Federal Agency USDOL Hotline, 1-800-347-3756 formally document all such co omplaints.